timfulker/musobuddy/replit.md

 # Overview
-MusoBuddy is a platform designed to centralize and automate administrative tasks for musicians, including bookings, contracts, and invoicing.
-Its primary goal is to alleviate administrative burdens, enhance communication, and provide comprehensive financial and logistical management tools tailored for the music industry.
-The project aims to establish itself as a global standard for career management for independent musicians and small-to-medium music enterprises, offering robust solutions for logistical and financial challenges with significant global market potential.
+MusoBuddy is a platform designed to centralize and automate administrative tasks for musicians, such as bookings, contracts, and invoicing.
+Its primary goal is to reduce administrative burden, enhance communication, and provide comprehensive financial and logistical management tools tailored for the music industry.
+The project aims to become a global standard for independent musicians and small-to-medium music enterprises, addressing logistical and financial challenges with significant market potential.

 # User Preferences
 - Preferred communication style: Simple, everyday language.